firzhan/sample-carbon/README.md

 Installation
 ============

-1. Start an WSO2 Identity Server instance
+1. Configure the port offset of the WSO2 Identity Server by 5
-2. Configure a service provider entry in for the service provider 'carbonSample'.More information on this can be obtained from: https://docs.wso2.org/display/IS460/Adding+a+Service+Provider
+2. Start a WSO2 Identity Server instance
-3. Configure the port offset of the WSO2 Identity Server by 5
+3. Configure a service provider entry in for the service provider 'carbonSample'.More information on this can be obtained from: https://docs.wso2.org/display/IS460/Adding+a+Service+Provider
 4. Download and install the WSO2 product that you would like your jaggery app to run inside.We will be using the enterprise store which is available here: http://wso2.com/products/enterprise-store/
 5. Open the PRODUCT_HOME/repository/conf/security/authenticator.xml and enable SSO [[resources/authenticator-xml.png]]
 6. Navigate to the management console: [https://localhost:9443/admin](https://localhost:9443/admin)